alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 The best analogy is commuting to work.
 I live in 10 km away from my office.
 I usually commute on a bicycle and choose the direct route without obstacles like traffic lights or traffic jams.
 I pedal at 20 km/h at average which takes me to the office in 30 minutes.
 I think I'm quite efficient because I choose the shortest route.
 But I can be faster of course.

 I have a car too.
 But GPS sends me on 20 km detour because of traffic jams on the main road.
 The average speed is low because of traffic.
 The parking isn't near the office.
 Yes, a car is obviously much faster than a bicycle.
-But because of the amount of work, it usually takes me more time to get to the office.
+But because of the amount of work and other obstacles, it usually takes me more time to get to the office.

-TODO Tradeoffs?
+~~It's all about tradeoffs at the end.~~

 ## Algorithm

-Following the first principle, we think about efficiency first.
+Following the principle, we think about efficiency first.
 Our goal is to check whether a user agent string contains any of the given tokens.
 We have several hundred tokens.
 We perform the check once per network request.
-We don't need to find TODO Basically, omitting all unnecessary details, our problem comes down to the multiple string matching problem.
+We don't need to find all patterns, to know which of them matched; we need to answer a question: yes or no. Basically, omitting all unnecessary details, our problem comes down to the multiple string matching problem.

 Multiple string/ pattern matching problem is an important problem in many areas of computer science.
 For example, spam detection, filtering spam based on the content of the email, detecting keywords, is a very popular technique.
 Another applications is plagiarism detection, using pattern matching algorithms we can compare texts and detect similarities between them.
-An important usage appears in biology and bioinformatics area, matching of nucleotide sequences in DNA is an important application of multiple pattern matching algorithms.
-There's application in network intrusion detection systems and anti-virus software, such systems should check network traffic and disks content against large amount of malicious patterns.
-Aaaand we have banners...
+An important usage appears in biology and bioinformatics area, matching of nucleotide sequences in DNA is an important application of multiple pattern matching algorithms :neckbeard: There's application in network intrusion detection systems and anti-virus software, such systems should check network traffic and disks content against large amount of malicious patterns.
+Aaaaaaand we have banners...

-There are [several string searching algorithms](https://en.wikipedia.org/wiki/String_searching_algorithm) and few of them with a finite set of patterns.
-The most suitable for our needs is [Aho–Corasick algorithm.](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) It was invented by Alfred V. Aho and Margaret J. Corasick in 1975.
+There are [several string searching algorithms](https://en.wikipedia.org/wiki/String_searching_algorithm) and few of them work with a finite set of patterns.
+The most suitable for our needs is [Aho–Corasick algorithm.](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) It was invented by Alfred V. Aho and Margaret J. Corasick back in 1975.

 Key features of the Aho–Corasick algorithm: